 Student organizations play an important role in campus life at Aurora University.
 These organizations incorporate rewarding learning experiences, leadership opportunities, exciting relationships, as well as enjoyment for all members.
 Organizations provide a means for people to become more involved with other students and the University.
-Not only is it an outlet for students with specific skills and interests to participate in activities that interest them, but it also helps to create a vibrant campus community which we all can enjoy.
+Not only is it an outlet for students with specific skills and interests to participate in activities that interest them, but it also helps to create a vibrant campus community that we all can enjoy.

 For more information regarding student organizations, please stop by the Student Activities Office located in the Spartan Spot - Lower Level of Stephens Hall or contact the Office of Student Activities at 630-844-6510.